|

 aren't an "electric human" at all.
 Maybe you simply have electric shoes!

-As you walk across carpet, you typically leave behind positive-charged
+As we walk across carpet, we typically leave behind positive-charged

 footprints.
-Your body becomes more and more negatively charged.
-But if
+Our bodies becomes more and more negatively charged.
+This

 insulating clothing (cotton,) and regardless of various shoe soles